DMParker1/earth-observation-hub/laos-eo.md

 ## What does the satellite see on the ground?

 Remote sensing compresses a complicated landscape into pixels and derived measurements.
-At the 250 m resolution of the MODIS data we were using, a single pixel could contain flooded rice fields, dense vegetation, exposed soil, field boundaries, roads, and other surfaces.
+At the 250 m resolution of the MODIS data we were using, a single pixel could contain flooded rice fields, dense vegetation, exposed soil, field boundaries, roads, houses, and other surfaces.

 <p align="center">
   <img src="./media/Rice_field_507.JPG"